sujiaji/cayman_test/README.md

 To use the Template:

-1. Change the information in your site's `_config.yml`.
+1. Make a new page like the provided one, and change the details.

 2. Revise the main text in `index.md`.